 with the power of art

-Join Healing Transitions on March 28th as we kick off a brand new art event in Raleigh!
-The Art of Recovery is a free, two-part event featuring artwork from local artists who are in recovery or have been impacted by addiction.
+Join Healing Transitions as we kick off a brand new art event in Raleigh on October 16th at Greg Poole, Jr. All Faiths Chapel (1030 Richardson Dr.)!
+Art of Recovery features local artists and performers who are in recovery or have been impacted by addiction.
 This powerful event will leave you with a new perspective on addiction and recovery.

 Main Gallery Artists

 2021 marks the 20th year of operation for Healing Transitions’ men’s campus, and the 15th year for the women’s campus.
 All year long, we’ve been reflecting on these two decades of service by celebrating our milestones and impact in Wake County.
 Come experience some of our history and impact – which will be highlighted throughout Art of Recovery!